AdrienGuille/adrienguille.github.io/tal.md

-## Apprentissage de représentations vectorielles des mots
+# Natural Language Processing

+The course will begin by a general introduction to NLP and its applications, either for natural language understading or natural language generation.
+The course will provide the needed theoretical tools to understand the foundations of moderns NLP techniques.
+As the classes advances, the impact of NLP on society and the related ethical issues will be discussed.

+## Learning vector space representations of words
+- Distributional semantics
-- Skip-Gram avec échantillonnage négatif
+- Skip-Gram with negative sampling
-  - Données
+  - Data
-  - Modèle
+  - Model
-  - Estimation des représentations des mots
+  - Estimation procedure via contrastive leanring
-    - Jeu de données
-    - Maximisation de la vraisemblance pénalisée par échantillonnage négatif
-    - Estimation des vecteurs mots par descente de gradient stochastique
-- Lien avec la mesure d'information mutuelle ponctuelle
+    - Penalized likelihood maximization
+    - Stochastic gradient descent
+- Link with the pointwise mutual information
 - GloVe

-## Convolution et réseaux de neurones convolutifs pour la classification textuelle
-- Convolution d'un signal temporel par un noyau
-  - Définition du produit de convolution dans le domaine temporel
-  - Définition du produit de convolution dans le domaine fréquentiel
-    - Transformation de Fourier discrète
-    - Théorème de la convolution
-    - Calcul rapide de la transformation de Fourier
-- Architecture convolutive pour la classification de documents
-  - Entrée
-  - Couche de représentation des mots
-  - Couches parallèles basées sur la convolution
-  - Couche de sous-échantillonnage
-  - Couche de classification

-## Réseaux de neurones récurrents pour la classification textuelle
-- Cellule “Gated Recurrent Unit” (GRU)
-  - Entrée
-  - Porte réinitialisation (i.e. porte oubli/mémorisation)
-  - État caché candidat
-  - Porte mise-à-jour
-  - Nouvel état caché
-- Architecture pour la classification de documents
-  - Entrée
-  - Couche de représentation des mots
-  - Couche récurrente GRU
-  - Couche de classification

-## Architecture Encodeur-Décodeur pour la génération de texte
-- Encodeur
-- Décodeur
-  - Couche de classification
-  - Début du décodage
-  - Décodage auto-régressifs
-- Limitation
-- Mécanisme d’attention croisée
-  - Couche d’attention croisée
-  - Couche de classification

-## Mécanisme d'auto-attention multi-têtes et architecture Transformer
+## Supervised learning from text with convolutional neural networks
+- Convolution
+  - Definition of convolution in the temporal domain
+  - Definition of convolution in the Fourier domain
+    - Discrete Fourier transform
+    - Convolution theorem
+    - Fast Fourier transform
+- Convolution-based architecture
+  - Input
+  - Word representation layer
+  - Parallel convolution-based layers
+  - Pooling layer
+  - Classification layer

+## Supervised learning from text with recurrent neural networks
+- “Gated Recurrent Unit” (GRU) cell
+  - Input
+  - Forget gate
+  - Candidate hidden state
+  - Update gate
+  - Output hidden state
+- GRU-based architecture
+  - Input
+  - Word representation layer
+  - GRU layer
+  - Classification layer

+## Text generation with encoder-decoder networks
+- Encoder
+- Decoder
+  - Classification layer
+  - Begining of decoding
+  - Auto-regressive decoding
+- Issues
+- Cross-attention mechanism
+  - Attention layer
+  - Classificaiton layer

+## Multi-head self-attention and Transformer networks
+- Multi-head self-attention
+- Transformer block
+- General architecture for text encoding
+- Deep language models
+  - Pre-training
+  - Fine-tuning